 - Visit one of the best museums in Deventer: De Waag is one of the great museums that you can visit in the city of Deventer.
 It is located in De Waag: which is a building where they used to way goods in the Middle Ages.
 This Waag is the oldest of The Netherlands.
 The exhibitions in this museum in Deventer always change, so I would recommend you to have a look at De Waag Museum website here.

-If you’re planning on discovering more of this Charles Dickens Christmas festival in The Netherlands on the 15th, then I would recommend you to do so.
+If you’re planning on discovering more of this Charles Dickens Christmas festival in The Netherlands, then I would recommend you to do so.
 You’re there anyway, you’ve got nothing to lose.

 Day 5 in ‘s-Heerenberg

-Another great day in The Netherlands has passed and it is now the 16th of December 2019.
+Another great day in The Netherlands has passed.
 You are headed to the small town of ‘s-Heerenberg, but on your way to one of the most beautiful small towns of The Netherlands, you will pass by the Dutch Hansa town of Zutphen.
 Zutphen is a beautiful city in The Netherlands that is always worth a visit.
 So if you’re willing to explore another city for some hours, as ‘s-Heerenberg is pretty small, be my guest!

 If you’ve visited Zutphen, or not, you’re now on your way to ‘s-Heerenberg.
 This small city houses one of the most beautiful and biggest Dutch castles in The Netherlands.
 During Christmas time, the area gets decorated with Christmas trees and beautiful lights.
 And exploring the castle, plus a walk through its wonderful gardens, are the highlight of visiting this town.
 But it gets better, as you can spend the night in this Dutch castle in The Netherlands.